-What we know: Like Samsung, LG lined up a carrier to exclusively offer the manufacturer's first 5G phone at launch.
-In LG's case, that carrier ended up being Sprint, which launched the V50 ThinQ 5G back in June.
+Like Samsung, LG lined up a carrier to exclusively offer the manufacturer's first 5G phone at launch.
+In LG's case, that carrier ended up being Sprint, which launched the V50 ThinQ 5G last June.

 The LG V50 ThinQ 5G is a successor the V40 ThinQ released in 2018.
 There's a lot of similarities between that phone and the V50, right down to the three cameras on the back of the phone and the form factor.
 But besides the Snapdragon 855 chipset and 5G connectivity, the V50 also promises more onboard storage and a bigger battery (4,000 mAh versus 3,400 mAh for the V40).

-Sprint sells the LG V50 for $999 if you buy the phone outright, but as of this writing, the phone is now listed at $600.
-Lease it through a Sprint Flex plan, and there's currently a promotion running where you'll pay just $19 a month for 18 months, down from the usual $41.
+Sprint originally sold the LG V50 for $999 if you buy the phone outright, but as of this writing, the phone is now listed at $600.
+Lease it through a Sprint Flex plan, and there's currently a promotion running where you'll pay just $12.50 a month for 18 months, down from the usual $25.
 Sprint requires you to have an Unlimited Premium plan, which at $80 a month is Sprint's most expensive unlimited option.
 For now, the phone will only get 5G service from Sprint in nine cities: Atlanta, Chicago, Dallas-Fort Worth, Houston, Kansas City, Los Angeles, New York, Phoenix and Washington, D.C.